SiGiL-Cpp/CppCraft/pages/05-processing.md

 character, they'll never stop.
 They'll look into every sub-partition of every box of every drawer, through the whole wall.

-Maybe we get lucky and they stumble of a random `0` laying about.
+Maybe we get lucky and they stumble upon a random `0` laying about.

 Maybe we're not that lucky and they go on.
 Maybe we're really unlucky, and the apprentice, in their dull obediance, reaches for a drawer beyond ours.